 Choose the Right Type of Milk

 Milk is imbued with vitamins and minerals.
 However, it is essential to choose the right type of milk for people with diabetes.
-Evidence reveals that skim milk has low sugar levels compared to full-fat milk, which has higher amounts of sugar, fat, and calories and is not a healthy choice for diabetes.
+Evidence reveals that skim milk has less fat and fewer calories than full-fat milk, making it potentially more suitable for weight management in diabetes, but the sugar content remains roughly the same.
 In addition, there are other varieties of milk, such as almond milk, soy milk, and coconut milk, to mention a few, which can be chosen based on your preferences.

 Also Read: Is Yogurt A Healthy Way To Lower The Risk Of Type 2 Diabetes?
 Find Out Here